 Accuracy X/-X: A cumulative, static ability that means, "Add X to each of this unit's attack dice." and "Subtract X from each of this unit's attack dice." respectively.
 Accuracy can't alter "natural" rolls to affect Critical Hit, Fury, or Parry, but it can affect your chance against Armor.
+If a unit gets the Accuracy ability after you roll attack dice, it's too late to affect the hits.

 Armor: An isolated, static ability that means, "This unit can only be hit on a roll of 5 or more."
 Armor works against dice of damage and attack dice.
+It redefines what die roll result is required to hit a unit.
+It doesn't modify the die roll like Accuracy.
+A unit with Accuracy 1 attacking a unit with Armor hits with 4's, 5's, and 6's.
 Effects that say "Armor 1" mean simply "Armor".

 Bombard X: A cumulative, static ability that means, "This unit may attack a unit in the Ground arena instead of the Space arena, using X power plus any other effects."
+You choose whether to use Bombard to attack a unit in the Ground arena or to make a normal attack in the Space arena.
+You can't attack a unit in the Space arena using Bombard.
 Power changes affect Bombard.

-Bounty: [bonus]: A layered ability triggered during a unit discard that means, "When another unit is discarded by damage from this unit, you gain the following when your next build step starts." (p.21) It triggers even if the attacking unit leaves play.
+Bounty: [bonus]: A layered ability triggered during a unit discard that means, "When another unit is discarded by damage from this unit, you gain the following when your next build step starts."
+Bounty triggers even if the attacking unit leaves play.
 Bounty works in the build zone.
-The unit can't collect bounty on itself.
+You will gain the bounty even if the attacking unit is sent to the discard pile.
+The unit can't collect a bounty on itself.

-Critical Hit X: A cumulative ability triggered during the pending damage POP (p.25) that means, "If you rolled at least one natural six with this unit's attack dice, this unit does X more damage for this attack."
-Only one natural (p.46) "6" counts in the attack roll after rerolls.
+Critical Hit X: A cumulative ability triggered during the pending damage POP that means, "If you rolled at least one natural six with this unit's attack dice, this unit does X more damage for this attack."
+Only one natural (p.22) "6" counts in the attack roll after rerolls.
+If a unit gets the Critical Hit ability after you roll attack dice, it's too late to affect the damage.
+Accuracy can't increase the die roll to a natural "6".
+However, you or your opponent may use an effect to reroll dice to affect the number of natural sixes.
+(You only count the six, if any, from the roll used for the attack.)
+Critical Hit applies only to dice rolled for an attack, not to dice rolls for abilities like Retaliate.

-Deflect X: A layered ability activated during the damage prevention POP (p.25) that means, "Prevent X damage to this unit, and this unit may do that much damage to a unit of your choice in the same arena."
+Deflect X: A layered ability activated during the damage prevention POP that means, "Prevent X damage to this unit, and this unit may do that much damage to a unit of your choice in the same arena."
 Deflect creates new damage that can be done to any unit in the arena (even itself).
-Deflect may be deflected.
+Deflect may be deflected any number of times.
+Damage is applied after all prevention and deflects resolve.
+The damage that the unit does equals the damage it prevented.
+You can play each Deflect effect only once for each source of damage.
+Deflect as much damage as you can up to the Deflect value.